tomomiyazaki/tomomiyazaki.github.io/index.md

-# Important things
+# My Goal
-1. Respect to everyone.
+1. Respect everyone.
-1. Work intensively.
+1. Work for neighbors.
 1. Comparison with myself, not others.